SvenRosvall/VLCB-Arduino/docs/SketchDevelopment.md

 Event variables are also used for produced events to control how and when these events are produced.

-There are two strategies for organising events and event variables: 1) classic events, and 2) slot events.
+There are two strategies for organising and teaching events and event variables: 1) classic events, and 2) slot events.
 These strategies deal with how events are stored in the events table and what event variables are required.

+It is also possible to produce direct (default) produced events.
+These events are not taught.
+These can be sent by the node when inputs change even if there is no taught event for this.
+This is convenient for users as events show up in configuration utilities without having to be taught.
+However, these events are not stored in the events table and don't show up in configuration utilities when the node is asked for its events.

+An alternative design is to let the node teach itself an event when an input changes, and then send that produced event.
+This means that these default events appear automatically when an input changes, and it is stored in the events table.
+This is how the example sketches are designed.

 ### Classic Events
 When using classic events the events are stored at any location in the events